mlooft/multi-step-form/readme.txt

 2. Use our customizable and animated progress bar to guide your users through your forms.
 Change the colors to match your CI.

 == Changelog ==

+= 1.0.7 =
+* Adjust font sizes
+* Display progress bar differently when there is less space

 = 1.0.6 =